 (3) When an objection has been made against a decision, the effect of the decision is suspended until the Minister deals with the objection under section 73(2), unless the Minister directs otherwise.

-[Section 72 amended by No. 55 of 2004 s.
+[Section 72 amended: No. 55 of 2004 s.
 29.]

 73. Dealing with an objection